-Hidden Losses of Distribution Transformers: A Potential
+Hidden Losses of Distribution Transformers: A Potential “Black Hole for Electricity Costs”

 In the total operating costs of factories, industrial parks, and infrastructure projects, electricity costs are usually the third-largest expenditure, second only to raw materials and human resources.
 While we are fully committed to optimizing production lines and intensifying energy conservation in management, have we overlooked a hidden cost source that continuously erodes profits—distribution transformers?
 They are not only the core of power supply but also a potential blind spot in cost control.
 Optimizing their energy efficiency means seizing tangible profits.